-B. Prohibited Uses.
-The following principal uses of land and structures are prohibited:

-- 1. Adult day care centers or facilities. - 2.
-Nursing, convalescent, and personal care homes. - 3.
+- B. Prohibited Uses.
+The following principal uses of land and structures are prohibited:- - 1.
+Adult day care centers or facilities. - 2.
+Nursing, convalescent, personal care homes and community living arrangements. - 3.
 Convents and monasteries. - 4.
 Shelters for homeless persons. - 5.
 Transitional housing facilities. - 6.
-Detached single-family dwellings. - 7.
-Dwelling units (other than hotels and BnB's) that are rented on a daily basis. - 8.
-Motels (although a hotel with up to 125 rooms is allowable). - 9.
-Fraternity houses, sorority houses and residence halls (although no prohibition on apartments and condominiums that can be rented or sold to students). - 10.
+Dwellings, single-family detached. - 7.
+Dwelling units (excepting hotels of less than 125 rooms and bed and breakfasts) that are rented on a daily basis. - 8.
+Hotels/motels with more than 125 rooms. - 9.
+Fraternity houses, sorority houses, and residence halls. - 10.
 Hospitals, including any general medical, surgical, psychiatric and specialty hospitals. - 11.
 Private ambulance and emergency medical services. - 12.
 Funeral homes and mortuaries. - 13.
 Hospices. - 14.
 Cemeteries, columbariums and mausoleums. - 15.
 Adult entertainment establishments and sex shops. - 16.
-Self-storage (multi and mini) centers. - 17.
-Smoke and vape shops and lounges; cigar bars and stores; and businesses that allow smoking of any kind. - 18.
-Retail automobile parts and tire stores. - 19.
-Automobile service stations, gasoline sales and vehicle repair services.

-- 20. Drive-through restaurants, banks, laundries, or other businesses, except for a business that had a true drive-through operation prior to the enactment of this code. - 21.
-Stations and terminals for bus and rail passenger service other than out-of-traffic stops for public transportation and ride-share vehicles. - 22.
-Heliports. - 23.
-Trailer salesrooms and sales lots. - 24.
+Self-storage facilities. - 17.
+Smoke and vape shops and lounges; cigar bars and stores; hookah lounges; and uses that allow smoking of any kind. - 18.
+Automobile parts and tire stores. - 19.
+Automobile service stations, gasoline sales and minor and major vehicle repair services. - 20.
+Drive-through restaurants, banks, laundries, or other businesses, except for a business with an existing drive-through prior to the enactment of this code. - 21.
+Stations and terminals for bus and rail passenger service. - 22.
+Heliports.

+- 23. Trailer or RV salesrooms and sales lots. - 24.
 Agricultural uses, including keeping of pigeons, livestock, and riding stables. - 25.
 Tennis centers, clubs, and facilities. - 26.
 Private golf courses and clubhouses. - 27.
 Any buildings exceeding the height restrictions and/or number of levels restrictions set forth herein.

-C. Unidentified Uses
+C. Unidentified Uses.